AleksanderRDL/query-driven-AISdata-compressor/Range_QDS/workloads/README.md

 footprint, or workload-profile target coverage.

-`range_query_mix` is the active product workload profile for the query-driven rework and defaults to 30% target coverage.
+`range_query_mix` is the active product workload profile for the query-driven system and defaults to 30% target coverage.
 The final grid uses named `range_query_mix_*` profile variants rather than a raw coverage-target axis.
 Legacy ad hoc generator settings remain useful for diagnostics, but they are not final-success eligible.